mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

   relationship and represent where objects appear and how they are oriented.
 You can read more about this in [the article on scenegraphs](threejs-scenegraph.html).

   Note that `Camera` is half in half out of the scenegraph.
 This is because in three.js a `Camera` does not have to be in the scenegraph to function.
 The advantage to putting it in the scenegraph is you'd get all the benefits of the scenegraph itself letting you more easily put `Camera` objects relative to the motion of other objects in the scene.
+There is an example of putting cameras in the scenegraph at the end of [the article on scenegraphs](threejs-scenegraph.html).

-* `Mesh` objects each reference a `Geometry` and a `Material`.
-Both `Material` objects and `Geometry` objects can be shared.
+* `Mesh` objects represent drawing a specific `Geometry` with a specific `Material`.
+   Both `Material` objects and `Geometry` objects can be used by multiple `Mesh` objects.

-* `Geometry` objects represent the vertex data of some piece of geometry.
+* `Geometry` objects represent the vertex data of some piece of geometry like a sphere, cube, plane, dog, cat, human, tree, building, etc...

    three.js provides many kinds of built in
    [geometry primitives](threejs-primitives.html).
 You can also